phamquiluan/RCAEval/README.md

 ### Reproduce RQ3 - Efficiency

-The efficiency is captured in our evaluation script and saved in the corresponding output directory.
+The average execution time of each method is recorded in the scripts rq1.py and rq2.py, as described and presented above.

 ### Reproduce RQ4 - Data lengths